Samrandd/Portfolio/README.md

 Project 14 | Blue Bank Loan Analysis
 Project 15 | BlogMe- Sentiment Analysis
-Project 16 | Predicting employee churn-Delivering Data-Driven HR Guidance Visualisation| Use Tableau to distill insights from the data
+Project 16 | Predicting employee churn-Delivering Data-Driven HR Guidance Project 17 | Customer Churn prediction in the telecommunication industry Visualisation| Use Tableau to distill insights from the data

 I have ompleted many projects which show my skill sets and understanding of machine learning, statistics, python, and practical application of Data Science methodologies to real world problems.
 The readme files serve as a primer to understanding the code and approach taken.
 All solutions can be found in the corresponding project's folder - labeled as that project's name.